 - Decreasing risk for HIV-related and non-HIV-related health problems

 - Reducing your risk of spreading HIV to others (also known as Treatment as Prevention ), including sexual partners and babies (through perinatal transmission, or mother-to-child transmission )

 Risks of Starting Late

 - Having a severely weakened immune system.
-This can mean that it takes longer to restore your immune system to full strength and you to full health.
+This can mean it takes longer to restore your immune system to full strength and you to full health.
 Recent studies have shown that delaying treatment can increase the chances that people living with HIV will develop AIDS and other serious illnesses.

 - Having an increased chance of immune reconstitution syndrome when you begin taking HIV drugs

 - Spreading HIV to others, including sexual partners and babies, if you become pregnant

 Once you have decided to start treatment, you and your health care provider need to choose what combination of drugs you are going to take.
 No HIV drug should ever be used by itself, though often several HIV drugs are combined into one tablet or combination pill.
 HIV drugs work in different ways to stop the virus at different points in its lifecycle .
 The drugs are divided into classes as follows: